MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

       ``testsuite.test.name`` is find on the corresponding file, then the output name of the current test will be set to it.

-   -  Otherwise, if the running MicroEJ Testsuite is a Java testsuite, the output name is set to the class name of the test.
+   -  Otherwise, if the running MicroEJ Test Suite is a Java test suite, the output name is set to the class name of the test.

    -  Otherwise, from the path containing all the tests, a common prefix